cmstead/chrisstead.net/source/_posts/2025-03-30-write-tests-during-your-interview.md

     - interviewing
     - work environment
 ---
+Interviews can be nerve-wracking, especially when you're asked to solve toy problems on the spot.
+But what if there was a way to stand out and make the process smoother?
+Writing tests during your interview might just be the edge you need.
+In this post, I'll share how automated testing can help you shine in technical interviews.

 Something I haven’t thought about in a long time is solving toy problems during an interview.
-Recently I did exactly that - I had an interview involving a LeetCode-style toy problem.
+Recently, I did exactly that - I had an interview involving a LeetCode-style toy problem.
 I got some feedback I wanted to share because it is telling.
 I'm the first candidate the interviewer had met who test-drove a solution.
 I got the second interview because of it.

 Test driving is more than writing tests.
 Even so, the act of writing tests is still enough to make your interview experience smoother.
 Being able to write tests in an interview setting will set you apart from other candidates.

 In this post, we are going to explore how automated tests will help you do the following:

 - Keep track of what you have done and what you have left to do
-- Change the code you've written to handle new, unforeseen needs
+- Change the code you have written to handle new, unforeseen needs
 - Spot bugs in your code to shorten the time between writing new code and debugging

 All successful candidates I've seen in interviews account for these three things.
 Unsuccessful candidates tend to stumble because they are missing an organizational skill.
 Automated tests help you keep these three items in focus.
 They provide a crucial organizational framework on which you can lean.